bluebrown/vim-alpine/README.md

  *Caveat **Tern***<br>
  To use tern, setup a `.tern-project.json` file.<br>
  You can copy the example file from `:help tern-usage` to get going.<br>
+It doesn't play with supetab at the moment.
+Get completion with `^X^O`

 ### Git Integration